evefonwu/formula1-forms/README.md

 npm start
 ```

-## Roadmap

-- Pull in data to create formula1 race, constructor, driver menus for results entry?
-- Add in date pickers for scheduled formula1 race and driver date of birth?
-- Complete with listing data and editing?

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.